On the Tragic: Reception

 On the Tragic was well received in academic circles in Norway but long remained untranslated.
 It gained renewed interest due to growing engagement with existentialist and pessimistic thought in the 21st century.
 Norwegian literary historian Jan-Erik Ebbestad Hansen has described the book as "a cornerstone of modern Norwegian philosophy.

 In his biography Naken under kosmos (1999), Norwegian scholar Jørgen Haave provides detailed historical context on Zapffe's life and philosophical development, drawing from personal diaries and previously unpublished materials.

 In 2024, biologist and essayist Dag O. Hessen published a reflective monograph titled Å tenke med Zapffe – forfatteren, filosofen, pessimisten, humoristen, klatreren, which explores Zapffe's philosophical and literary legacy.

 Originally published in Russian in 2025 and translated into English by the author, Vladislav K. Pedder's monograph The Experience of the Tragic presents a systematic reinterpretation of Peter Wessel Zapffe's philosophy while introducing the concept of differential experience - an unmediated engagement with reality encompassing both discernment and transformative aspects that shape responsive patterns and systemic dynamics.

 Translations

 In 2024, the book was translated into English by Ryan L. Showler and published by Peter Lang.
-The English edition features introductory essays by Thomas Ligotti and Jan-Erik Ebbestad Hansen.
+The English edition features introductory essays by Thomas Ligotti and David Benatar.
 The translation marked the first time Zapffe's major work became widely available to international audiences.

 In 2025, a Russian translation by Vladislav K. Pedder was released by the independent publisher Totenburg.